 Running late?
 We make every effort to see our patients at their appointed time.
 However, if you have been kept waiting for more than 10 minutes, please let us know.
 Sometimes we may run late because of a dental emergency or we may need to spend more time than expected on a patient.
 If this is the case we will inform you on arrival or try to contact you before you reach the practice.
 We appreciate your time is valuable and endeavour to manage our time efficiently, according to patient needs.

-Out of hours emergency care is provided by NHS England.
+Out of hours emergency care.
 If you have a dental emergency outside of normal surgery hours please telephone the practice for further information.
 If you have any health concerns you can also contact NHS 111 service or visit their website at www.nhs.uk/111

 If your problem or complaint concerns one of the dentists we would like you to discuss the matter with the dentist concerned.
 If the issue cannot be resolved or you have a complaint about any other staff member then please ask the receptionist who will put you in contact with our complaints manager Andrew Preston so that the matter can be dealt with.
 We will handle complaints or problems sensitively and confidentially and we ask that you do the same.
 We do not tolerate any form of verbal or physical abuse to any of our team members or any other patients at this practice.

 If you do not feel you can approach the practice with your problem or you are not satisfied with the result of our procedure please contact the NHS Customer Contact Centre on 0300 311 22 33 for NHS treatment or the Dental Complaints Service on 08456 120 540 for private treatment.

 High quality dental care is at the core of our practice philosophy, supported by our considerate and professional team, within a caring, comfortable environment.
 We are a family friendly practice and children are always welcome however young they are.
 We like to prevent dental disease rather than treat it at a later date and aim to secure and maintain the dental health of all our patients.